enggr-bilal/Muorz-/README.md

 - Filter and search through dishes and ingredients
 - Customize display according to dietary preferences

+## 🎯 User Preferences & Filtering System

+### Architecture Overview

+The app uses a clear separation between **default preferences** and **temporary filters**:

+#### Default Preferences (ProfileView only)
+- **Default Dietary Filter**: Automatically applied when the app opens
+- **Nutrition Tag Display**: Controls which nutrition tags are visible on menu items
+- These settings are persistent and only changeable from the ProfileView

+#### Temporary Filters (MenuView)
+- **Category Filter**: Filter by food category (Starter, Main, Dessert, etc.)
+- **Dietary Filter**: Temporarily override the default dietary preference
+- **Nutrition Filters**: Filter items by nutritional properties (High Protein, Low Fat, Low Carbs)
+- **Search**: Text-based search in dish names and ingredients
+- These filters reset to default values when the app restarts

+### Key Behaviors

+1. **Default Dietary Preference**:
+   - Set in ProfileView → Settings → Default Dietary Filter
+   - Automatically applied when opening the app
+   - Changing filters in MenuView does NOT affect this default
+   - Only way to change: ProfileView settings

+2. **Nutrition Tag Display**:
+   - Toggles in ProfileView control which tags are shown on menu items
+   - These are display preferences, NOT filters
+   - Tags show nutritional properties: High Protein, Low Fat, Low Carbs

+3. **MenuView Filters**:
+   - All filters are temporary and session-based
+   - Start with default dietary preference applied
+   - Nutrition filters start empty (no filtering)
+   - Can be changed freely without affecting defaults
+   - Reset when app restarts

+### Search & Highlighting

+- **Search Bar**: Hidden by default, accessible via magnifying glass button
+- **Text Highlighting**: Search terms are highlighted in yellow in dish names and ingredients
+- **Suggestions**: Intelligent suggestions based on available ingredients
+- **Real-time**: Search results update as you type

+### Filters

+- **Categories**: All, Starter, Main Course, Dessert
+- **Diets**: Vegetarian, Vegan, Gluten-Free, Dairy-Free (temporary override of default)
+- **Nutrition**: High Protein, Low Fat, Low Carbs (temporary filtering)
+  - *Adaptive: Only visible if corresponding tags are enabled in preferences*

+### Interface States
+- **Loading**: During OCR/API processing
+- **Error**: With retry capability
+- **Empty**: When no results match filters
+- **Success**: Structured menu display

 ## 🏗️ Architecture

 ### Project Structure